Siftah/get_iplayer/documentation.md

     get_iplayer --add-prefs --expiry=3600

-Exclude adding matching channels to the programme cache (i.e. these channels won’t be indexed and therefore indexing/refreshing will be faster):
+Exclude adding matching channels to the programme cache (i.e. these channels won't be indexed and therefore indexing/refreshing will be faster):

     get_iplayer --refresh-exclude="cbeebies,cbbc" --type=tv --refresh